PeculiarVentures/ssh/README.md

 **Note:** Ed25519 support was added to major browsers relatively recently.
 For broader compatibility, consider using ECDSA or RSA algorithms.

+## Contributing

+We welcome contributions!
+Please see our [Contributing Guide](CONTRIBUTING.md) for development setup, coding standards, and contribution guidelines.

 ## License

 MIT License - see LICENSE file for details.